nlpquan/Task_Management/README.md

 - Open local terminal, connect to mysql `mysql -u root -p`, prompt then enter password `123456`
 - Create a new task_management database `create database task_management`, make sure to match with the application.properties file
 - Go back to the task_management project, run the application.
 For Spring Tool 4, navigate to TaskManagementApplication.java -> right-click -> run as -> Spring Boot App
+- Go to a desired browser and enter `localhost:8080`
+- Make sure to go through all the Security and Testing API on Postman
+## 6. Using Postman to Test API
+- Without authentication, it will show the error `unauthorized`
+- Using the username and the encrypted password for Authorization tab, type Basic Oauth, enter your username and password created on `localhost:8080`, keep the application running